Ballina, County Mayo: Belleek

 The lands at Belleek, along with the ecclesiastical settlements at Rosserk, Strade, Moyne and Rathfran, were purchased by Charles O'Hara, 1st Baron Tyrawley on 17 March 1704/5 from the trustees overseeing the sale of various Irish estates belonging to the recently deceased Charles Boyle, 2nd Earl of Burlington and 3rd Earl of Cork.

 The Belleek demesne once stretched for over three kilometres along the left bank of the Moy estuary, from the gate lodge on Castle Road as far as Knockatinnole Wood in the north.
 From here, the demesne extended westward to the Killala Road, where there was a secondary entrance at a place known as "The Black Woods".
 During the Irish Rebellion of 1798, a small column of French soldiers advanced through the estate, as part of a reconnaissance group.
 This gave title to the avenue known as "The Old French Road".

 Most of the land of the Barons Tyrawley was let on long leases or for lives 'renewable forever' to the Knox and Gore families.
 The manor house of the estate, Belleek Manor (formerly known as Belleek Abbey, now the Belleek Castle Hotel and Museum), was constructed between 1825 and 1831 for Sir Francis Knox-Gore, 1st Baronet, a former Lord Lieutenant of Sligo, with designs attributed to the Irish architect John Benjamin Keane or possibly Frederick Darley Junior.
 Belleek and some of the original demesne lands remained within the ownership of the Knox-Gore family descendants until the early 1940s, when it was sold by Col. William Arthur Cecil Saunders-Knox-Gore D.S.O.
-(1888-1975) to Isaac Beckett and Co.
+(1888–1975) to Isaac Beckett and Co.
 Ltd., Ballina, who later sold the property to the Mayo County Council in the 1950s.
 The Doran family acquired the Belleek Manor, adapting it into a hotel.
 The Belleek Woods remain public, under the management of Coillte and the Belleek Woods Enhancement Group, and its 200 acres of forest make it one of Europe's largest urban woodlands.

 Ardnaree

+Ardnaree, also known as Shanaghy (Seanachaidh), is a townland to the east of the town.
+Formerly a separate village, Ardnaree has been considered a suburb of Ballina since at least the 19th century.
 The River Moy forms the traditional border between County Mayo and County Sligo.
 However, the Local Government (Ireland) Act 1898 made the right (east) bank of the Moy, including Ardnaree and Crockets Town (the Quay), part of the administrative county of Mayo.
-This is a suburb of Ballina.
-The Battle of Ardnaree was fought there in 1586.
-Ardnaree Sarsfields GFC is based there.
+The Battle of Ardnaree was fought there in 1586 and Ardnaree Sarsfields GFC is based there.